Best Water Softener for Well Water Treatment in 2025

 Kenmore 350 Water Softener

-We recommend this softener for homeowners with moderate well water hardness who need a compact unit that fits in tight spaces.
+Best for homeowners with moderate well water hardness who need a compact unit that fits in tight spaces.

 Pros